-1. Using SmartGraphs activities that focus on the motion of objects as a supplement to normal instructional activities in physical science classes results in statistically significant learning gains for students.
+- 1. Using SmartGraphs activities that focus on the motion of objects as a supplement to normal instructional activities in physical science classes results in statistically significant learning gains for students.
 This conclusion was reached in Year 1, and then confirmed with a new set of comparisons in Year 2.
-Replicating the finding makes us more confident that the conclusion is correct, as does the large number of schools, teachers, and students who participated in the research.
-HLM analyses support this finding as well.
-While the effect size was small, it should be recalled that on average teachers spent a month on this unit, only four or five days of which were devoted to using SmartGraphs.
-Thus less than 25% of class time was generally devoted to SmartGraphs.

-2. Teachers overwhelmingly reported that the activities helped students achieve learning goals for this unit of study, and that they would use the activities in the future.
+Replicating the finding makes us more confident that the conclusion is correct, as does the large number of schools, teachers, and students who participated in the research.1 - 2.
+Teachers overwhelmingly reported that the activities helped students achieve learning goals for this unit of study, and that they would use the activities in the future.
 Once again, the Year 1 finding was replicated in Year 2.
-For example, on 94% of the weekly logs submitted in Year 2 teachers agreed or strongly agreed that, "the activity helped my students meet the learning goals" (Table 4).

-3. Teachers who used SmartGraphs for a second year had greater confidence in their use of the activities.
+For example, on 94% of the weekly logs submitted in Year 2 teachers agreed or strongly agreed that, "the activity helped my students meet the learning goals" (Table 4). - 3.
+Teachers who used SmartGraphs for a second year had greater confidence in their use of the activities.
 Although this finding is not surprising, it is a reminder that changing instructional practice takes time.
 Teachers need time to learn and become comfortable with new ways of teaching.
-Although there was not a greater gain on students' total test score in Year 2, the score on the multiple-choice portion of the test was statistically higher in 2012 than in 2011, suggesting that teachers' greater confidence using the activities also had a favorable impact on student learning (Figure 4).

-4. The scaffolding tool we developed to help students understand slope apparently did not add value to the activities.
+Although there was not a greater gain on students' total test score in Year 2, the score on the multiple-choice portion of the test was statistically higher in 2012 than in 2011, suggesting that teachers' greater confidence using the activities also had a favorable impact on student learning (Figure 2). - 4.
+The scaffolding tool we developed to help students understand slope apparently did not add value to the activities.
 This is a surprising finding to the project team because we expected the slope tool would be valuable, or we would not have created it.
 Yet both an analysis of total test score and an analysis of test items specifically focusing on slope did not show an advantage for students in the cohort using the slope tool, as compared to students receiving generic hints about slope (Table 6).
 One possible explanation for this finding is that many more students had difficulty calculating the slope of a line on a position-time graph than we expected.
 In one activity, for example, where the velocity was a whole number (2 meters per second), about 60% of students asked to calculate the slope provided an incorrect answer (which then resulted in them responding to scaffolding questions about slope provided by the slope tool, such as calculating the "rise" and the "run" depicted by arrows on the graph).
 Evidently many eighth and ninth grade students' understanding of slope is so weak that a different intervention is needed than the one provided by the SmartGraphs slope tool.
-Future investigations would be useful in developing new features (such as an improved slope tool) and new activities for SmartGraphs.
+Future investigations would be useful in developing features (such as an improved slope tool) and new activities for SmartGraphs.